geoffroypeeters/deeplearning-101-audiomir_book/task_autotagging_frontend.md

 #### GTZAN

-[GTZAN](http://marsyas.info/downloads/datasets.html) contains 1000 audio files of 30s duration, each with a single (**multi-class**) genre label among 10 classes ('blues','classical','country','disco','hiphop','jazz','metal','pop', 'reggae','rock').
+[GTZAN](http://marsyas.info/downloads/datasets.html) contains 1000 audio files of 30s duration, each with a single (**multi-class**) genre label
+- among 10 classes: 'blues','classical','country','disco','hiphop','jazz','metal','pop', 'reggae','rock'

-Although GTZAN has been criticized for the quality of its label we only used to exemplify our models.
+Note that GTZAN has been criticized for the quality of its genre label {cite}`DBLP:journals/corr/Sturm13`; so results should be considered with cares.

 ```python
 "entry": [
             {